Repozirk/CarND-PID-Control-Project/writeup.md

     return Kp*p_error + Ki*i_error + Kd*d_error;
   };
 ```
-This feature helps to increase the PID performance on sharp turns by weighting the d-part with the acutal cte.
+This feature helps to increase the PID performance on sharp turns by a weighted d-part with the acutal cte.

 The final PID Parameters, manually tuned, are:
 `p:-0.08  i:0  d:-0.45`